dougbutner/web-4/README.md

   }
 }
 ```
-Below there's a brief ecample of
+Below is a brief example of using a signed time token.

-See Appendix A for the pseudocode of a time token.
+See Appendix A for more detailed pseudocode of a time token.
 ```
 const passedBioData = {..} // biodata from user